A Brief History of Georgia Tech and the Woodruff School

 Tech graduated its first two students, with bachelor's degrees in mechanical engineering, in 1890.
 The first MSME was authorized in 1922, and a doctoral program was added in 1946.
 The first MS degrees were awarded in 1925, and the first Ph.D.'s were granted in 1950.
 Georgia Tech was renamed the Georgia Institute of Technology in 1948.
 Women were admitted in 1952, and the campus was voluntarily integrated in 1962.
 In 1949, the Department of Mechanical Engineering officially became the School of Mechanical Engineering with its own director and administrative staff.
 In 1985 the School was named for its benefactor, distinguished Atlanta business and civic leader, the late George W. Woodruff (class of 1917).

-Today, the Woodruff School of Mechanical Engineering is the oldest and second largest of the ten divisions in the College of Engineering at Georgia Tech.
-Our enrollment includes 1675 undergraduate students and almost 700 graduate students.
+Today, the Woodruff School of Mechanical Engineering is the oldest and second largest of the units that make up the College of Engineering at Georgia Tech.
+Our enrollment includes 1959 undergraduate students and 863 graduate students.
 Currently, we have programs in mechanical engineering, nuclear and radiological engineering, medical physics, paper science and engineering, and bioengineering.
 We offer nine degrees: two in undergraduate studies (BSME and BSNRE) and seven in graduate studies (MS, MSME, MSNE, MSMP, MSPS, MSBIOE, and the Ph.D.).

 Currently, sample courses of instruction in mechanical engineering include: engineering graphics, mechanics, computing techniques, creative decisions and design, systems dynamics and control, dynamics of rigid bodies, circuits and electronics, engineering materials, thermodynamics, fluid mechanics, mechanics of materials, experimental methods, heat transfer, machine design, systems lab, energy systems, manufacturing processes, experimental engineering, and capstone design.

-Research and teaching in the Woodruff School is directed by a distinguished group of 80 academic faculty, 22 full-time research engineers and scientists, and five academic professionals.
+Research and teaching in the Woodruff School is directed by a distinguished group of 95 academic faculty, 72 full-time research engineers and scientists, and 10 academic professionals.
 Also, many of our graduate students are employed as research assistants and are an integral part of this technical community.
 Faculty work in all the traditional and cutting-edge areas of mechanical engineering: acoustics and dynamics; automation and mechatronics; bioengineering; computer-aided engineering and design; fluid mechanics; heat transfer, combustion, and energy systems; manufacturing; mechanics of materials; MEMS; and tribology.
 Faculty participating in the Nuclear and Radiological Engineering/Medical Physics Program do research in fission, fusion, and medical physics.
-In 2004-2005, Woodruff School research teams conducted work on more than 236 grants and contracts from government and industry.
+In 2019-20, Woodruff School research teams conducted work on more than $45 million worth of grants and contracts from government and industry.

 In 2000, the American Society of Mechanical Engineers recognized the Woodruff School as a Mechanical Engineering Heritage Site.
 Of the 225 landmarks, sites, and collections, we are the only educational institution with this honor, which was granted for the impact that mechanical engineering education at Georgia Tech had on the South and the nation.

 Graduates from Georgia Tech have always had a hand in helping build industry in the South.
-This is as true today as it was 117 years ago when Georgia Tech began to educate engineers and revitalize the economy of the South, devastated after the Civil War.
+This is as true today as it was when Georgia Tech was opened in 1888 and began to educate engineers and revitalize the economy of the South, devastated after the Civil War.
 Today's rigorous engineering curriculum allows our students to continue to have a lasting impact on the global society.